MileHacker Logo

 Economic Engine

-Economy thrives on trade, agriculture, and light industry.
+Economy thrives on trade, agriculture, and not heavy industry.
 Markets serve as critical arteries for commerce.

 Market Vibrancy